khanh21011999/starwar-movie/README.md

 # starwar-movie

-❌ App only run great on android, app not config for ios yet!

 To run the app, run `yarn install` or `npm install` at root, then `npx react-native run android` to run the app